nufuturo-ufcg/NuAppFirewall-catalog/README.md

     - `-i`: For a single input CSV/TSV file.
     - `-r`: For a directory containing multiple CSV/TSV files.
     - `-b`: For a CSV file containing app names and their respective identifiers to generate block rules.
+    - `--port-blocking`: For a TXT file containing ports that should be blocked system-wide.

     **Examples**